 Holding an array of valuable qualifications such as CPC, PTLLS, DGSA, NEBOSH and with experience of FORS & CLOCS, Kevin was the obvious person to be appointed such a significant role at a company where safety is its highest priority.

-Speaking about the latest addition to the Mobile Mini team, Managing Director Chris Morgan, said: “We’re delighted to have Kevin on board.
+Speaking about the latest addition to the Mobile Mini team, the Managing Director said: “We’re delighted to have Kevin on board.
 He brings years of experience and knowledge from previous roles and his learnings can be applied to this role and bring improved efficiencies to Mobile Mini.

 “He also has extensive knowledge and understanding of transport legislation and with safety being at the forefront of everything we do here, his appointment demonstrates how seriously we take our responsibilities as a fleet operator.”